 - Detailed mapping of the Munro-Croesus property in the 1970s by HighGold Technical Consultant, Garfield MacVeigh, has set the stage for the current understanding of controls on the exceptionally high-grade mineralization.

 - 50% of a planned drill program was completed in winter/spring 2020 but curtailed due to travel restrictions.
-Drilling resumed in mid-September 2020 for an additional 3,500 meters by end of year
+Drilling resumed in mid-September 2020 for an additional 2,500 meters

-- Drilling in 2008 and 2009 (approx. 2,800 meters total) identified key alteration and new high-grade gold veins at depth below the mine workings and across the Croesus fault.
+- Historic drilling done by Constantine Metal Resources between 2008 and 2011 identified key alteration and new high-grade gold veins at depth below the mine workings and across the Croesus fault.
 This set the stage for the work being done by HighGold

 - 4.10 meters grading 18.79 g/t gold